celiablanco/EasyDiver2/README.md

 3. In either .fastq or .fastq.gz extensions.
 4. Files must be named using the standard Illumina naming scheme: sample-name_S#_L00#_R#_001.fastq

-### Additionally, If running SSAILR, the naming scheme must follow:
+### Additionally, If running the analysis option, the file naming scheme must follow:

 For each round of selection, files must be labeled as "R-type-sample-name_S#_L00#_R#_001.fastq", where R is the round number and type is either in, out or neg (for input, output and negative control).
 For example, for a 2 rounds experiment with input, output and negative control, files names should look like: